slh2610/northcoders-news-BE/README.md

 express
 mongoose

-To install all dependencies run "npm install" in the command line
+run "npm install" to install all dependencies.

 ### Database